richwarner/cairo-erc20/README.md

 Users may require some of the test tokens for development.

-Implement a funcion `faucet()` that will hand out a number of tokens to the caller.
+Implement function `faucet()` that will mint specified amount to the caller.

 As tokens are (potentially) valuable, cap the maximum amount to be minted and transfered per invocation to 10,000.